 - Legal Issues for HR

-- The situation an HR department may find themselves in if they are not compliant with the HR labor laws.
+- The situation an HR department may find themselves in if they are not compliant with the HR labour laws.

 - Also known as Generation Z. They represent the individuals born between the ’80s and 2000s.